michelbarbeau/Multivariate-Polynomial-Public-Key-Digital-Signature/README.md

 # Multivariate-Polynomial-Public-Key-Digital-Signature
-A Teeny-Tiny Multivariate Polynomial Public Key / Digital Signature (MPPK/DS)
+A Teeny-Tiny Implementation of Multivariate Polynomial Public Key / Digital Signature (MPPK/DS)

 This is a minimal implementation of the Key Encapsulation Mechanism described in the article: